top of page

 As I noted earlier, the character of Santa Claus can fit neatly into the “redeem” category (although some Christians may choose to reject him; which is their right and ultimately a matter of conscience).

-But, Christians can incorporate Sants in appropriate ways while maintaining that he is not the centerpiece of our Christmas celebration.
-While Santa has largely come to dominate our cultural Christmas celebrations, the true meaning of Christmas is the birth of Jesus Christ.
-Christ is central, and if Santa can play a supporting role in that, Christian’s are free to redeem him in that way.
+But, Christians can incorporate Santa in appropriate ways while maintaining that he is not the centerpiece of our Christmas celebration.
+While Santa has largely come to dominate the holiday, the true meaning of Christmas is the birth of Jesus Christ.
+Jesus is central, and if Santa can play a supporting role in that, Christian’s are free to redeem him in that way.

-7 - Santa can make Parents into liars.
+7 - Santa can turn Parents into liars.

 I touched on this earlier, but some parents go to great lengths, for years and years, to convince their children that Santa is real.
 They conduct elaborate stories, complete with props, sound effects, and more.
 They stay up late into the wee hours of Christmas morning assembling “gifts from Santa.”
 The Santa’s at the mall are just employees working for “the real Santa.”